 NOTE: Addiction is progressive, chronic, and 100% recoverable when treated.

 Disclaimer: This screening is not designed to make a diagnosis or take a professional diagnosis

 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 For help in selecting the proper level of treatment in your area, please contact our office.

 Individuals can display and experience different characteristics of behavior when struggling with a thought disorder.
 Below some of the most common types of thought disorders are described:

-There is no specific cause of thought disorders although biological, genetics and environmental factors can all contribute.
-Individuals with mood disorder, bipolar disorder, and those that have suffered a traumatic brain injury are at higher risk of developing a thought disorder.
-Other factors such as being under extreme stress and the use of mind-altering drugs may cause the development of a thought disorder.
+Although biological, genetic, and environmental factors can all contribute, there is no specific cause of thought disorders.
+Individuals with a mood disorder, bipolar disorder, and those that have suffered a traumatic brain injury are at higher risk of developing a thought disorder.
+Other factors such as being under extreme stress and the use of mind-altering drugs may cause a thought disorder.

-At Heather Fisher Recovery Services my goal is to help individuals and families find the right care and resources for their loved ones.
-Living with or being in a relationship with someone who is struggling with mental health conditions can be a challenge.
-Finding the right kinds of providers to address your loved ones’ specific needs can often feel like a tireless uphill battle.
-As a professional in the mental health field for many years, I have personally toured and vetted every and any facility I may connect you to.
-I am available to assess your loved ones’ therapeutic needs and provide guidance and structure to the intervention process and getting individuals connected to support.
-If you have questions about how to find services in your area, call Heather Fisher Recovery Services for a free consultation today.
+At Heather Fisher Recovery Services, our goal is to help individuals and families find the proper care and resources for their loved ones.
+Living with or being in a relationship with someone struggling with mental health conditions can be a challenge.
+Finding the right kinds of providers to address your loved one’s specific needs can often feel like a tireless uphill battle.
+As a professional in the mental health field for many years, we have personally toured and vetted every facility we may connect you to.
+As a result, we are available to assess your loved ones’ therapeutic needs, provide guidance and structure to the intervention process, and get individuals connected to support.
+If you have questions about finding services in your area, call Heather Fisher Recovery Services at 833.771.1853, or contact us online for a free consultation today.